All robots

 Overview

 Figure 03 is Figure AI's third-generation humanoid, unveiled in October 2025 as a ground-up redesign around the Helix vision-language-action model and aimed at the home as well as commercial deployment.
 Its manufacturing strategy centers on BotQ, a dedicated facility with a first-line capacity of 12,000 units per year and a stated four-year goal of 100,000 robots.
 The platform adds fingertip tactile sensing that resolves loads down to 3 grams, cameras embedded in each palm, 2 kW wireless inductive charging through coils in the feet, and a soft washable textile exterior over multi-density foam.
 It was named a TIME Best Invention of 2025.
-Figure does not publish official dimensions or mass for the platform; the height and weight figures carried here come from secondary sources, conflict, and are shown as labeled rows.
+Figure AI does not publish physical specifications (height, mass, or payload) for the platform, so none are recorded on this record; dimensions circulating in secondary sources match Figure 01's published specifications and cannot be independently verified for this model.

 Strengths